 Strength training programs at Kieser can help to improve balance and reduce the risk of falls by increasing muscule mass and preventing muscular imbalances.

 Muscle strength begins to decline more rapidly after 50 years of age, at a rate between 1.4% to 2.5% per year, with more rapid losses after the age of 65 years.
 Low levels of lower limb strength are associated with functional limitations in daily living, including an increased risk of falls.
 Strength training is now widely recommended for older adults to increase muscle mass, strength, and ultimately, independence in activities of daily living.
-Strength training can be accomplished in a number of different ways, depending on the physiological, functional or performance goals.
+At Kieser, we offer strength programs for adults over 40.

 Training at Kieser is designed not only to train all the major muscles and muscle groups, but also to strengthen flexor and extensor muscles.
 This helps to correct muscular imbalances and help clients improve posture and discomfort.

 We offer weekly balance classes, Stable & Able, run by Accredited Exercise Physiologists.
 Classes are appropriate for those who have had falls, poor balance with activities of daily living or are looking to increase stability for improved sporting performance.
 Programs will be customised to each individuals particular needs and are designed to improve balance to prevent falls.